kamoshi/kamoshi.org/src/content/posts/typeclasses.md

 ## Why?

-In Haskell, we can write monomorphic functions which accepts concrete types.
+In Haskell, we can write monomorphic functions which accept concrete types.
 As an example, the function `add` shown below adds together two values of type `Int`.

 ```haskell